NCAR/i-wrf/docs/Users_Guide/matthewjetstream.rst

 the IP address of your instance (found in the Exosphere web dashboard) and the default username on your instance, which is "exouser".

-Once you are logged in to the web shell you can proceed to the "Install Software and Download Data" section below.
+Once you are logged in to the instance you can proceed to the "Install Software and Download Data" section below.
 You will know that your login has been successful when the prompt has the form ``exouser@instance-name:~$``, which indicates your username, the instance name, and your current working directory, followed by "$"